Central bankers eyeing whether Libor needs scrapping

 The discussions will continue there the following week at the Financial Stability Board's steering committee, which is chaired by Carney and which also includes financial regulators.

 "There is an attraction to moving to obviously more market-based rates if possible," Carney said in his news conference.

 Libor is used for $550 trillion of interest rate derivatives contracts and influences a wide array of financial products from mortgages to credit cards, and Carney said it was crucial that markets be able to have "absolute confidence" in it.

 Carney mentioned the possibility of using repo rates and Overnight Index Swap rates, two ideas also mentioned on Wednesday by Bernanke.
 The Fed Chairman singled out Treasury Bill rates as a potential benchmark, but said the Fed had not come out in favor of a specific alternative.

 Dozens of banks, including JPMorgan Chase & Co and Deutsche Bank, are under investigation in the rate-rigging scandal, where banks low-balled the rate to profit on trades and hide their own borrowing costs during the 2007-09 financial crisis.

-Barclays Plc has already settled with U.S. and UK regulators, paying a $453 million penalty.
+Barclays Plc has already settled with U.S. and British regulators, paying a $453 million penalty.

-Goldman Sachs Chief Executive Lloyd Blankfein said in Washington that the Libor scandal only built on the American public's mistrust of the industry after the 2007-2009 financial crisis.
+Goldman Sachs Chief Executive Lloyd Blankfein said in Washington the scandal only built on the American public's mistrust of the industry after the 2007-2009 financial crisis.

-"There was this huge hole to dig out of in terms of getting the trust back, and now it's just that much deeper," Blankfein said.
+"There was this huge hole to dig out of in terms of getting the trust back, and now it's just that much deeper," he said.